No description

 Pi Stateful Memory Extension

-This project adds long-term statefulness to Pi via an extension.
-It maintains a persistent persona (stateful-memory/SOUL.md), user profile (stateful-memory/USER.md), per-session memory logs, and topic-based knowledge addenda (stateful-memory/persona_topics/).
+This package adds long-term statefulness to Pi via an extension.
+It maintains a persistent persona (stateful-memory/SOUL.md), per-session memory logs, pinned facts (FACTS.md), orientation context (WAKE.md), and topic-based knowledge addenda (stateful-memory/persona_topics/).

 Documentation

-This repo mirrors the global install layout: agent/ maps to ~/.pi/agent, and stateful-memory/ maps to ~/.pi/stateful-memory.
+The layout here mirrors the global install layout: agent/ maps to ~/.pi/agent, and stateful-memory/ maps to ~/.pi/stateful-memory.
+In the monorepo, everything lives under /persist/pi/.

 • agent/extensions/stateful-memory/: extension implementation (memory store, retrieval, topic routing).

-• stateful-memory/persona_topics/, stateful-memory/PERSONALITY_MATRIX.md: topic addenda + routing table.
+• stateful-memory/persona_topics/, stateful-memory/PERSONALITY_MATRIX.md: topic addenda + routing table (tracked).

 Architecture Diagram (High-Level)